-B. Measurement Focus, Basis of Accounting and Financial Statement Presentation The financial statements include both government-wide and governmental fund financial statements.
+B. Measurement Focus, Basis of Accounting and Financial Statement Presentation

+The financial statements include both government-wide and governmental fund financial statements.

-Government-wide financial statements consist of a Statement of Net Position (Deficit) and a Statement of Activities and reflect a full economic resources measurement focus and the accrual basis of accounting.
-The Statement of Net Position (Deficit) reports information about all assets and liabilities of the Authority, both current and long-term.
-The Statement of Activities measures the Authority's operations over the past year.
+Government-wide financial statements consist of a Statement of Net Position and a Statement of Activities and reflect a full economic resources measurement focus and the accrual basis of accounting.
+The Statement of Net Position reports information about all assets and liabilities of the Authority, both current and long-term.
+The Statement of Activities measures the Authority's operations for the past reporting period.
 All changes in revenues and expenses are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Interest income, real estate tax increment revenues and used to offset net expenses.
+Interest income, real estate tax increment revenues and sales tax increment revenues are classified as general revenues and used to offset net expenses.

 (A Component Unit of the County of Chesterfield, Virginia)

 Notes to the Financial Statements, Continued

-June 30, 2022
+June 29, 2023

 The governmental fund financial statements consist of a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balance and are prepared using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recorded when both measurable and available and are considered available if received within 45 days after the end of the fiscal year end.
 Expenditures are recognized when the liability is incurred.
 However, debt service principal and interest expenditures on long term debt are recognized when payment is due.
 The Balance Sheet measures only current assets and liabilities.
-The Statement of Revenues, Expenditures and Changes in Fund Balance reports only on the Authority's near-term inflows and outflows of spendable resources for the year.
+The Statement of Revenues, Expenditures and Changes in Fund Balance reports only on the Authority's near-term inflows and outflows of spendable resources for the reporting period.